-Applications for the computer-based examinations do not have a postmarking deadline.
+Most students are eligible to apply for certification and registration online.
+The online application process is easy and the Program Director will guide you during the Integration of Radiographic Principles course (RADT 218).
+BSC will use the online application process unless there is an issue that prevents a student using the online process.
+If there is an issue determined by the Program Director and this will be discussed with the individual student.
 Examination applications may be submitted for only one category at a time.
 Applicants should allow up to 4 weeks from the date the application is received at the ARRT for examination application processing to be completed.
-Individuals anticipating graduation should submit an application early (up to 3 months prior to graduation) to ensure securing the desired testing appointment time.
-Online applications are now available and the BSC program will be using this method for applications to ARRT unless there is an issue that prevents using the online process.
+Individuals anticipating graduation should apply early (up to 3 months prior to graduation) to ensure securing the desired testing appointment time.